Good Coleus plant care answers the question of:

-When rooted, pot in light soil and pinch frequently to keep growing compact.
+When rooted, pot plant coleus in light soil and pinch frequently to keep growing compact.
 In the spring, growers offer young plants from seed in flats in the manner of annuals.

-Another way to assure a supply of these brightly-colored plants is to start from seeds.
+Another way to assure a supply of these brightly-colored plants is to propagate coleus from seeds.

 Not only can one have a greater supply, but the variations of colors will be greater if you try the hybrid strains of seed.

 Coleus seeds sprouts easily and quickly in a medium of sand and peatmoss or light soil at a temperature of 65 degrees F. or more, otherwise germination will he delayed.

 Allow at least six weeks from sowing to planting-out time, and keep plants pinched frequently so they will become heavily branched.
 Growing coleus from seed tends to flower when plants are small, pinching is needed.